EkarshaSumajK/wng_frontend_app/README.md

 ## 🎯 Overview

-The WellNest Group platform provides a comprehensive solution for managing student mental health and wellbeing in educational institutions.
+The Wellnest Connect platform provides a comprehensive solution for managing student mental health and wellbeing in educational institutions.
 Built with modern web technologies, it offers intuitive dashboards for Teachers, Counsellors, and School Leadership.

 ## ✨ Key Features